jayantsharma/judeContent/deleteByValue.md

     }
 }
 ```
-Since each element is looped over, multiple values if present shall all be deleted.
+Since each element is looped over, multiple values if present are all deleted.

 7. ### Using `array_splice`